Stryper: Against the Law, break-up and solo projects (1990–1999)

-Reunions & recent works (1999–present)
+Reunions, Reborn and Murder by Pride (1999–2009)

 The former members of Stryper first reunited in 1999, when Michael Sweet and SinDizzy were invited to play at a summer rock festival in Cabo Rojo, Puerto Rico.
-As an encore, Sweet joined Oz Fox and Tim Gaines on stage and played several Stryper songs.
+As an encore, Michael Sweet joined Fox and Gaines on stage and played several Stryper songs.
 Later, in 2000, the first "Stryper Expo" was held in New Jersey, and for the first time in 8 years, the complete line-up of Stryper took the stage.
 That same year, a concert at which the four members played together was held in Costa Rica.
-A second "Stryper Expo" took place in Los Angeles in 2001.
+The second "Stryper Expo" took place in Los Angeles in 2001.
+In July 2001, Stryper played their first full-length set since 1991 at the 18th Annual Cornerstone Festival, closing a bill that included Christian rock veterans Larry Norman, The 77s, and Daniel Amos.
+Oz Fox explained that the band had previously avoided the Christian festival circuit by design: "We wanted to attract the non-Christians... we didn't think Cornerstone fit into that."

 Hollywood Records asked the former members of Stryper to record tracks for a new greatest hits compilation in 2003, 7: The Best of Stryper.
 The compilation was released with two new songs, "Something" and "For You", marking Stryper's first new music since the early 1990s.
-A tour followed in support.
-The band played 36 shows in the United States and finished the tour in San Juan, Puerto Rico.
+As a part of the supporting tour, the band played their first reunion show on October 2, 2003, at Jaxx nightclub in Springfield, Virginia, marking their first show together in twelve years.
+The band played 36 shows in the United States and finished the tour in San Juan, Puerto Rico, where they performed to a sold-out crowd of more than 7,000 at the Tito Puente Amphitheatre in March 2004.
 A live album, titled 7 Weeks: Live in America, 2003, was released the following year, and the concert in Puerto Rico was filmed for a live DVD produced and directed by Jack Edward Sawyers.
 However, that show in Puerto Rico proved to be the last for the original line-up of Stryper until their 2010 reunion.
-Gaines and the band parted ways in 2004 before they were slated to play Disney's Night of Joy in Orlando.
-Michael's bassist on his previous solo tours, Tracy Ferrie, replaced him.
+Gaines and the band parted ways in 2004 before they were slated to play Disneys Night of Joy in Orlando.
+Michael Sweet's bassist from his solo tours, Tracy Ferrie, replaced him.